KatherineMichel/digital-commonplace/README.md

 Important
-https://github.com/ehmatthes/heroku-buildpack-python | ehmatthes/heroku-buildpack-python: A demonstration version of the official Heroku buildpack for Python apps, showing how Django deployment can be further simplified.
+https://github.com/ehmatthes/heroku-buildpack-python | ehmatthes/heroku-buildpack-python: A demonstration version of the official Heroku buildpack for Python apps, showing how Django deployment can be further simplified. https://twitter.com/ehmatthes/status/1319040337491464193 | Eric Matthes on Twitter: "This simplified Heroku buildpack should now support Pipenv-based projects as well as projects using requirements.txt.
+If you have a small to medium size project without a significantly customized deployment process, I'd love to know if it works for you. https://t.co/ZN6YVKcAj4" / Twitter

 https://github.com/laymonage/django-template-heroku | laymonage/django-template-heroku: Simple Django project template ready for Heroku deployment for Web Design and Programming course at Fasilkom UI.